alejandroh3005/alejandroh3005.github.io/_pages/cv.md

 * 2025: **Statistician** ▪ 3 months
   * University of Washington
-  * Title: Prevalence of Unsheltered Homelessness across King County, WA
-  * Collaboration with a social scientist to estimate the prevalence of unsheltered homelessness within Washington state.
+  * _Prevalence of Unsheltered Homelessness across King County, WA_: Collaboration with a social scientist to estimate the prevalence of unsheltered homelessness within Washington state.
 Leveraged novel survey methodology with classic spatial analysis for area-level estimation from small sample sizes.
 Compared performance of direct estimators to global and local smoothing spatial models.
   * Supervisor: Zack Almquist, PhD

 * 2024-25: **Principal Investigator** ▪ 6 months
   * Seattle Children’s Hospital
-  * Title: Trends of Mental Health among Substance-Related Pediatric Hospitalizations
-  * Collaborated with a primary care pediatrician and principal data scientist to analyze recent trends in pediatric health.
+  * _Trends of Mental Health among Substance-Related Pediatric Hospitalizations_: Collaborated with a primary care pediatrician and principal data scientist to analyze recent trends in pediatric health.
 Co-authored a Statistical Analysis Plan of advanced statistical techniques for clustered longitudinal data (e.g., mixed-effect models and interrupted time-series analysis) and conducted comparative analysis between patient demographics.
 Facilated team discussion and decision-making, spearheaded scientific approach and project planning.
   * Supervisor: Dwight Barry, PhD

+* 2024: **Research Assistant** ▪ 7 months
+  * The Mountain-Whisper-Light
+  * _Race and Wrongful Conviction in the United States_: Collaborated with a professional statistician to study factors that contribute to wrongful convictions in the US.
+Investigated factors through data visualization and (multiple nonlinear) regression of penalty-related outcomes.
+Analyzed association of race and alleged crime through hypothesis testing of statistical interaction.
+  * Supervisor: Nayak Polissar, PhD

+* 2023-24: **Statistician** ▪ 7 months
+  * Department of Biostatistics, University of Washington
+  * _Survey on Social Climate_: Conducted a departmental survey on social climate, summarized qualitative and quantitative data in a comprehensive report and presented findings to administrators.
+Results brought attention to minority student experience and lead to productive community workshops on cultural diversity and resources guiding student access of mental health services.
+  * Supervisor: Minh Vo

+* 2022-23: **Research Assistant** ▪ 9 months
+  * California State Polytechnic University
+  * _Parallel Machine Learning for Climate Suitability_: Developed a specialized iterative learning model with parallel computing design for a unique agriculture classification problem, implemented with GIS software and high-performance computing Python scripts.
+Oral and poster presentations at two undergraduate research symposiums to demonstrate technical proficiency.
+  * Supervisor: John Korah, PhD

+* 2022-23: **Teaching Assistant** ▪ 9 months
+  * California State Polytechnic University
+  * _Introduction to Statistics_: Tutored over 36 undergraduates in introductory statistics, fostering improved comprehension and performance; collaborated with professors to address student needs, offered actionable feedback on curriculum and teaching strategy..
+  * Supervisor: The, PhD

+* 2020: **The** ▪ 0 months
+  * The
+  * _The_: The.
+  * Supervisor: The, PhD

 * Summer 2024: **Research Assistant** ▪ 7 months
   * The Mountain-Whisper-Light